syncfusion/blazor-docs/src/common/introduction.md

 ## How to best read this user guide

 * The best way to get started would be to read the "Getting Started" section of the documentation for the component that you would like to start using first.
-The "Getting Started" gives just enough information that you need to know before starting to write code.
+The `Getting Started` gives just enough information that you need to know before starting to write code.
 This is the only section that we recommend reading end-to-end before starting to write code, all other information can be referred to as needed.